-Most students currently enrolled in New Life studies come from a background of secular institutions in which many undesirable academic and social habits were developed.
-In New Life adults are admonished to develop the character qualities of Christ.
+Most students currently enrolled in CBLT Centers come from a background of secular institutions in which many undesirable academic and social habits were developed.
+In CBLT adults are admonished to the character qualities of Christ.
 In fact, this has equal importance with the theoretical knowledge and practical skills they will be gaining.
 The fact is that a student who only has "head" knowledge is not a complete student.
 If knowledge alone were enough to make a student successful, countries like America, where Christian literature abounds, would be as close to Christ-like perfection as is humanly possible.
 But you don't have to look very deep to find out this is not true.
 Nor is advanced education in the greatest institutions known to man today the answer.
 Studies have even shown that churches whose pastors hold doctor's degrees are actually slightly less successful than those with lower education!
 How can this be?!
 The answer is simple: their education made them a one-sided person.

-As a coach you have heard the New Life motto repeated many times by now: "know, be, do."
+As a course coach you have heard the CBLT mantra repeated many times by now: "know, be, do."
 Each of these elements is important in total person training, but today I would like to emphasize the second of those three words-"BE."
-Socrates reminds us, "The first key to greatness is to be in reality what we appear to be."
+Socrates reminds us, "The first key to greatness is to be in reality what we to be."
 We know that character is a concept that is nearly extinct in the world today.
 That is not a surprise.
 What is shocking is how hard we have to look to find it in Christian circles.

 Sixty distinct character traits have been identified in the life of Jesus.
 They include tolerance, compassion, contentment, diligence, and many more.
 The list goes on and on.
-These sixty character traits and definitions are listed under 09.GP5-7SM.
-Conforming students to those traits requires more than attending bi-weekly seminars.
-It requires a consistent and conscientiously coordinated effort at home, church, and New Life activities.
+I'm not going to name them all now, but if you want to know what the rest are, just have a look at the Procedures Manual, which lists the sixty character traits and definitions. students to those traits requires more than attending bi-weekly seminars.
+It requires a consistent and conscientiously coordinated effort at home, church, and CBLT Center.
 Moses understood how important it was to involve character development in all areas of life when he wrote what is known as the Shemah.
 Even today the Shemah is an important part of Jewish religious tradition.
 In our Bibles it is Deuteronomy 6:4-9.
 Let's read that passage together: